What Is Microsoft PowerToys, and What Are the Best PowerToys Utilities for Windows 10 and Windows 11?

-Alongside offering you the ability to select the image size and other settings for your images from the resize window, Image Resizer also has a dedicated settings page to customize certain elements.
+Alongside offering you the ability to select the image size and other settings for your images, Image Resizer also has a dedicated settings page to customize certain elements.
 From here, you can add new preset sizes, change the encoding options (along with the image quality, interlacing, and compression settings), and also customize the filename format to your preference.

-Much like ImageResizer, PowerRename is another useful utility that can help you with bulk operations on your system.
-For someone whose work revolves around working with a lot of files and folders, one of the most tedious operations is batch renaming files.
-While Windows 10 does offer a native solution to address this problem, it does not provide much control over file names and restricts your ability to perform search and rename operations.
+Much like ImageResizer, PowerRename is another useful PowerToys utility.
+It can help you with bulk operations on your system.
+If you’re someone whose work involves working with a lot of files and folders, one of the most tedious operations is bulk renaming files.
+While there’s a native solution to this problem on both Windows 10 and Windows 11, it doesn’t provide much control over file names and restricts your ability to perform search and rename operations.

-PowerToys’ PowerRename, on the other hand, allows you to easily bulk rename files and folders on your computer.
-Its advanced set of options provide you the ability to modify files name of multiple files (without having to rename all of them), search and replace specific parts of a file name, use regular expression RegEx to find files based on your criteria, and more.
+PowerRename, on the other hand, allows you to easily bulk rename files and folders on your computer.
+Its advanced set of options provides you the ability to modify files names of multiple files (without having to rename all of them), search and replace specific parts of file names, use regular expression RegEx to find files based on your criteria, and more.

 7. Keyboard Manager

-If you prefer performing operations using your keyboard and rely on hotkeys, the Keyboard Manager utility is what you need.
-Essentially, what this allows you to do is reconfigure your keyboard and remap its keys and shortcuts.
-That way, you can do things like change an existing shortcut key to your preferred custom key combination, assign a key to a shortcut, and remap a key to some other key on your keyboard.
-However, do note that some of the keys on your keyboard are reserved for specific functions only, and therefore, cannot be remapped.
+If you prefer performing operations using your keyboard—and rely on hotkeys—the Keyboard Manager utility is what you need.
+Using it, you can reconfigure your keyboard and remap its keys and shortcuts.
+That way, you can do things like change an existing shortcut key to your preferred custom key combination, assign a key to a shortcut, or remap a key to some other key on your keyboard.
+Do note, however, that some of the keys on your keyboard are reserved for specific functions only, and therefore, you can’t remap them.

-To give you an idea of where you can put Keyboard Manager to use, consider a scenario where you have a broken key on your keyboard.
+To give you an idea of a Keyboard Manager use case, consider a scenario where you have a broken key on your keyboard.
 In this scenario, you can simply remap this broken key to some other key on your keyboard and input the character from the broken key using the newly-assigned key.
-Of course, this is just of the applications where Keyboard Manager can come in handy, and you can also use it to remap keys to perform shortcut and remap shortcuts to different keyboard shortcuts.

-The aforementioned are the current set of PowerToys utilities offered by Microsoft for its Windows 10 operating system.
-Using utilities like Color Picker and FancyZones, you can enhance the functionality of the system and get more out of it, while you can put the likes of Image Resizer, PowerRename, and PowerToys Run to carry out operations more efficiently.
+For instance, you can use utilities like PowerToys Run, FancyZones, and Always on Top to enhance the functionality of your system and get more out of it, whereas you can make use of Image Resizer, PowerRename, and Keyboard Manager to carry out operations more efficiently.